 Careers in Education Policy

 Many ideas for policies and laws began with policy analysts.
 These are individuals who provide information, analysis, and recommendations to policymakers.
-They write reports, white papers, fact sheets, and even books.
-They may write editorials for newspapers, magazines, or blogs, and issue guides providing facts, graphs, and answers to common questions to help inform and gain support from the media, academia, and the public.
-They offer briefings to members of Congress.
+They write reports, papers, fact sheets, and even books.
+They may also write editorials for newspapers, magazines, or blogs, and issue guides providing facts, graphs, and answers to common questions to help inform and gain support from the media, academia, and the public.
+Additionally, many offer briefings to members of Congress.
 Senior staff members may appear on news broadcasts or may even testify before a House or Senate committee.

 A few of the different education policy job titles you may come across include: